Skip to main content

 The fees are payable to the court when the executors apply for formal authority to act in the administration of the estate once they have identified and itemised all the assets owned by the person who has died.
 This follows the submission of the inheritance tax return for the estate and payment of any inheritance tax that is due.

 Until the application for a Grant of Probate or Letters of Administration have been approved by the court, the executors are unable to bring in the assets of the estate.
-Banks will not release the funds held in bank accounts, the proceeds of shareholdings cannot be handed over, and no houses or commercial property can be sold until probate has been obtained.
+Banks will not release the funds held in bank accounts, the proceeds of shareholdings cannot be handed over, and no houses or commercial real estate can be sold until probate has been obtained.

 As no funds can be distributed until the Grant has been issued, except for payment of funeral costs and inheritance tax, there are concerns that families will struggle to pay the probate fees before they can access the money locked in the deceased’s estate.